In this article, we will answer the main questions of users just learning to analyze calls in the Google Analytics interface.

 Earlier, we figured out that all events and goals in GA are considered within the user session on the site.
 We also know that Ringostat defines each user's call from the site or a call from the Callback widget as separate events.

-Therefore, the user can create several events during one session by calling two or more times.
+Therefore, the user can create several events during one session by calling twice or more.
 In the column "Total events", you can see two or more events from the same user.

 But are all these events unique?